A9 road (Sri Lanka): Civil war era

+As the A-9 highway was the main road connecting Kandy and Jaffna it was strategically vital for both Sri Lankan military and LTTE, Control of the road changed several times between Sri Lankan Government and Liberation Tigers of Tamil Eelam (LTTE), major battles were fought along partically around Elephant Pass and Kilinochchi, the highway and surrounding areas were heavily mined, shelled and site of frequent ambushes.

-Due to the civil war in the north of the country between the Sri Lankan armed forces and Liberation Tigers of Tamil Eelam (LTTE) rebels, the highway was closed in 1984.
+Due to the civil war in the north of the country between the Sri Lankan armed forces and LTTE rebels, the highway was closed in 1984.
 Since then, parts of the highway were at times under the control of the LTTE.
 After the cessation of hostilities between the two sides in 2001, the highway was ceremoniously reopened up to Kilinochchi with certain restrictions on February 15, 2002.
 During the time, around 20% of the highway ran through the LTTE-controlled areas.

 After fighting resumed between government forces and the rebels, the road was closed again in 2006.
 After mounting a series of offensives against the rebels, the Sri Lankan Army regained control of the entire highway on January 9, 2009, with the freeing of the strategic Elephant Pass area.
 This was the first time in 23 years that the government had full control of the entire highway.